trufflesuite/trufflesuite.com/src/docs/truffle/how-to/use-the-truffle-dashboard.md

 <p class="alert alert-info">
 <i class="far fa-info-circle"></i> <strong>Information</strong>: Truffle Dashboard cannot decode requests
-when using tools other than Truffle; we plan to add support for other tools in the future.
+when using tools other than Truffle or Hardhat (with the plugin outlined below); we plan to add continue adding support for other tools in the future.
 </p>

+### Using Truffle Dashboard with the Hardhat plugin

+The plugin brings the complete Truffle Dashboard experience, including decoded transaction information, to your Hardhat projects.
+See the [Installation](https://github.com/trufflesuite/truffle/tree/develop/packages/dashboard-hardhat-plugin#installation) steps to get it setup for your project.
+It extends `npx hardhat compile` by sending the compiled artifacts to Truffle Dashboard, enabling seemless integrate with your existing workflow.

 When using the Truffle Dashboard with Hardhat, you need to create a network configuration inside your `hardhat.config.js` file that specifies the Truffle Dashboard's RPC URL.